-The R/V Dana was chartered between the 20th of January and the 2nd of February to conduct the survey in the Skagerrak/Kattegat, ICES area IIIa (Figure 5).
+The R/V Dana was chartered between the 18th and the 31st of January to conduct the survey in the Skagerrak/Kattegat, ICES area IIIa (Figure 5).
+In order to make use of charter time as efficiently as possible, lab staff boards Dana at her home port so travelling takes place while the ship is loading and rigging the trawls and the larvae trawling can commence already the during first evening.
 The GOV demersal trawl was used according to the IBTS manual (ICES SISP 10-IBTS IX).
-In total, 46 valid hauls were towed during the13 days at sea.
-The weather was good throughout most of the survey.
-Larvae trawling with the Midwater ring net also called the MIK trawl resulted in 65 valid hauls and catches consisting of 398 herring larvae, seven eel larva and several other species (Figure 6).
+In total, 46 valid hauls were towed during the 14 days at sea.
+The weather was reasonably good throughout most of the survey.
+Larvae trawling with the Midwater ring net also called the MIK trawl resulted in 62 valid hauls and catches consisting of 61 herring larvae, six eel larva and several other species (Figure 6).

 Biological sampling, comprising length, weight, sex, maturity and age was carried out on the target species in accordance with the IBTS manual.
-In total 6 266 otoliths were collected from 11 species.
-In all, 74 fish species were caught during the survey.
+In total 4 943 otoliths were collected from eleven species.
+In all, 57 fish species were caught during the survey.